Wright State looks to extend streak vs UIC

-BOTTOM LINE: Wright State looks for its sixth straight conference win against Illinois-Chicago.
+BOTTOM LINE: Wright State looks for its seventh straight conference win against Illinois-Chicago.
 Wright State's last Horizon loss came against the Cleveland State Vikings 66-64 on Jan.
-15. Illinois-Chicago lost 69-67 on the road to Northern Kentucky in its most recent game.
+15. Illinois-Chicago has dropped its last four games against conference opponents.

 SENIOR STUDS: Illinois-Chicago has relied heavily on its seniors this year.
-Teyvion Kirk, Michael Diggins, Braelen Bridges and Rob Howard have collectively accounted for 58 percent of the team's scoring this year and 60 percent of all Flames points over the last five games.TERRIFIC TEYVION: Kirk has connected on 29.3 percent of the 41 3-pointers he's attempted and has gone 5 for 16 over the last five games.
-He's also converted 51.9 percent of his free throws this season.
+Teyvion Kirk, Michael Diggins, Braelen Bridges and Rob Howard have combined to account for 58 percent of the team's scoring this year and 56 percent of all Flames points over the last five games.TERRIFIC TEYVION: Kirk has connected on 28.6 percent of the 42 3-pointers he's attempted and has made 4 of 14 over his last five games.
+He's also converted 51.9 percent of his foul shots this season.

-UNDEFEATED WHEN: Illinois-Chicago is a perfect 5-0 when it holds an opponent to 66 points or fewer.
-The Flames are 3-7 when opponents score more than 66 points.
+STREAK SCORING: Wright State has won its last three road games, scoring 89 points, while allowing 61.3 per game.

-STREAK SCORING: Illinois-Chicago has won its last four home games, scoring an average of 74.3 points while giving up 65.
+ACCOUNTING FOR ASSISTS: The Raiders have recently gotten buckets via assists more often than the Flames.
+Illinois-Chicago has 34 assists on 69 field goals (49.3 percent) over its past three contests while Wright State has assists on 46 of 92 field goals (50 percent) during its past three games.

-STINGY STATE: Wright State has held opposing teams to 38.7 percent shooting from the field this year, the 10th-lowest percentage among all Division I teams.
+DID YOU KNOW: The Wright State offense has scored 81.2 points per game, the 25th-highest figure in Division I. Illinois-Chicago has only averaged 69 points per game, which ranks 220th nationally.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25